slavizh/s2d-oms-mgmt-solution/README.md

 - S2DMon service that sends data to OMS Log Analytics Workspace.
 More info below.
 - OMS Solution with visualization for the data in OMS Log Analytics.
 More info below.

-When deployed the solution is viewable in both OMS portal and Azure.
+When deployed the solution is visible in both OMS portal and Azure.

 ![S2D Solution](images/s2d-1.png "S2D Solution")